mxcoppell/longleap-tools/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Changelog

+### Version 1.4.0
+- Added new `isTradingDay` function to check if a given date is a trading day
+- Updated documentation and tests to include the new function

 ### Version 1.3.0
 - Refactored code to improve modularity: monthly options functions are now in a separate module